quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part113_25.2.2_Implemen.md

 :p How do you seed initial conditions for solving Burgers' equation?
 ??x
-Seeding initial conditions involves setting the initial state of the system at time \( t = 0 \).
+Seeding initial conditions involves setting the initial state of the system at time $t = 0$.
 For example, if the initial condition is a shock or rarefaction wave:

 ```java
 // Pseudocode for Initial Conditions